poetlifeart/poetlifeart.github.io/_posts/2025-07-13-policy-gradient-theorem-part2.md

-In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct minor mistakes and typoes in that paper.
+In this post, we walk through the step-by-step derivations of some of the math in the paper [ Imitating Language via Scalable Inverse Reinforcement Learning](https://arxiv.org/pdf/2409.01369), at times provide a deeper discussion and correct minor mistakes and typoes in that paper.

 Starting on page 3.